patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/about.md

 PatternFly is an open source design system created to enable consistency and usability across a wide range of applications and use cases.
 PatternFly provides clear standards, guidance, and tools that help designers and developers work together more efficiently and build better user experiences.

-## Basic structure
+## What's included in PatternFly?

+### Design foundations

+These are the foundational elements of the design system, like color, typography, icons, and spacing.

 ### Components

 Components are like building blocks.
 Designed to be flexible and modular, you can mix and match components to create a solution for almost any UI problem.
+Many components are accompanied by demos that show how the component can be used in context.
+They also provide useful starter code that can be copied and reused.

 ### Layouts

-A layout provides a fully responsive page structure that keeps your components organized and aligned regardless of screen size.

-### Demos

-Components are better together.
-Demos show how multiple components can be used in a single design.
-They also provide some useful starter code, so the days of creating complex layouts from scratch are over.

-## Design guidelines
+Layouts provide a way to arrange componpents on a page.
+Use of PatternFly layouts will ensure that your application is responsive to changes in screen size.

-### Styles
+### Patterns

-Style guidelines define foundational elements of the design system, like color, typography, and spacing.
+Patterns document best practices and solutions to common use cases and design problems.
+Some patterns are accompanied by demos that provide an interactive example of the pattern for demonstration and reuse.

-### Usage and behavior
+### Design and accessibility guidelines

-Usage and behavior guidelines communicate standards and best practices for common design patterns like navigation, dashboards, or forms.
+Design and accessibility guidelines help designers and developers apply components to create applications that are usable and accessible.

-### UX writing
+### UX writing style guide

 Content guidelines provide principles and best practices around writing for user experience along with general voice and style guidance.

-[**View design guidelines**](/design-foundations/colors/) <i className="ws-content-blueArrow fas fa-arrow-right pf-v5-u-mx-sm"></i>

-## Additional tools
+## Additional developer resources

-### CSS variables
+### CSS variable system

 You can customize PatternFly for your project using the CSS variable system, which enables you to change style elements like color across your project.
 The CSS variable system is a two-layer theming system where global variables inform component variables.